Frequently Asked Questions

 What is Vex.trade?

-Vex.trade is the website platform where Vex Securities conducts daily auctions for SPV units which may represent indirect ownership interests in equity of private, venture-backed companies.
+Vex.trade is the platform where qualified investors browse a catalog of private companies and participate in book builds for SPV units, which may represent indirect ownership interests in equity of private, venture-backed companies.

 How does Vex Securities differ from other private market platforms?